 EMPLOYER/MENTOR AGREES TO (as applicable to the HQWBL experience):

-Communicate, as needed, with the HQWBL coordinator/teacher/point of contact regarding student concerns, on-site visits and completion of all required HQWBL forms.
+Communicate, as needed, with the HQWBL coordinator/teacher/point-of-contact regarding student concerns, on-site visits and completion of all required HQWBL forms.

 *Give the student an orientation of the facility, introduction to relevant staff, and any pertinent safety guidelines at the beginning of the HQWBL experience.